tizzo/remote_object/README.md

 ## Usage ##

 Don't.
-It was written as a proof of concept and never intended to actual use.
+It was written as a proof of concept and never intended for actual use.